Daniel54088/code-test-platform/readmes/Auto-Pilot.md

 ## Future plans

-1. <a href="https://github.com/Daniel54088/nine-web-service/issues/4"  alt="docker">Add Docker in the app</a>
+1. Add Docker file in the app.
-2. <a href="https://github.com/Daniel54088/nine-web-service/issues/6"  alt="sentry">Add Sentry in the app</a>
+2. Add Sentry in the app.
 3. Add redux testing code.